emanuelemusto/F1LiveBotIot/readme.md

 # F1 Live Timetable System Deployment Guide

 A real-time Formula 1 race data tracking system that fetches lap times and race standings, processes them through a message queue, and delivers updates to Telegram.
+Also for testing reason this bot can simulate a past race to see times and position of that race

 ## System Architecture